+By Jo Anderson.
+Last Updated 11th January 2024.
+This car accident injury guide explains how to claim compensation for an accident caused by faulty traffic lights.
 When it comes to faulty traffic light car accident claims, ‘Am I eligible to claim?’ is often the first question that claimants ask.
-This guide has been produced to answer this question and many more regarding traffic light collision case law.
+We answer this question and more regarding traffic light collision case law.

 We hope you find the information we have produced useful.
-If you would like to begin a faulty traffic light car accident claim or would like to ask us any questions about your accident, and your eligibility to claim, we’d be happy to help you.
+If you would like to begin a faulty traffic light car accident claim or would like to ask us any questions about your accident, and your eligibility to claim for a road traffic accident, we’d be happy to help you.

 Select A Section